 Sitting down at the table for meals is so important.
 Obviously, it’s not always practical, but you should try to have a family meal at the table at least once a day.
 Change centerpieces frequently, put on some background music, and light your wall fireplace.
 They will feel like they are in a fancy restaurant.
-If you don’t have a wall fireplace, you can get one from an online store like EthanolFireplacePros.com.
+If you don’t have a wall fireplace, you can get an ethanol fireplace.
 They don’t require any venting.

 Some kids have a more sophisticated palette.
 Maybe they are just bored with flavors.
 Experiment with seasonings to determine which ones they like.